 CALL FOR PAPERS

-The case method can play an important role in solving problems and in teaching problem-solving, as well as in initiating and managing change.
-Thus this conference provides opportunities for participants to learn more about teaching using the case method and related instructional approaches in a variety of educational settings.
-Participants will have ample opportunity to meet colleagues from around the world with whom they can forge research partnerships.
-WACRA conferences are interdisciplinary multinational forums for scholars in the disciplines and professional fields (such as business, communication, education, engineering, history, law, medicine, psychology, public policy, social work) and practitioners in business and industry, education and government.
+The 6th "Creative Teaching" conference provides opportunities for participants to learn from and to share with experts and colleagues innovative creative teaching approaches and methods.
+The emphases are on "Teaching and Learning" through interactive workshops and by sharing of research and teaching/training applications.
+The methods discussed and presented include the case method and related instructional approaches in a variety of educational settings including distance learning.
+Participants will have ample opportunity to meet colleagues from around the world with whom they can forge research/teaching partnerships.
+ACT and WACRA 7 conferences are interdisciplinary, multinational forums for scholars in the disciplines and professional fields such as business, education, engineering, law, medicine, public policy, social work and practitioners in business and industry, education and government.

 Please post or share this invitation with colleagues!